Analyzing Oasis Midstream Partners (OMP) and Its Competitors

 |-$296.25 million

-Oasis Midstream Partners’ competitors have higher revenue, but lower earnings than Oasis Midstream Partners.
-Oasis Midstream Partners is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+Oasis Midstream Partners’ rivals have higher revenue, but lower earnings than Oasis Midstream Partners.
+Oasis Midstream Partners is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

 Volatility & Risk

-Oasis Midstream Partners has a beta of 2.69, meaning that its stock price is 169% more volatile than the S&P 500.
-Comparatively, Oasis Midstream Partners’ competitors have a beta of 2.45, meaning that their average stock price is 145% more volatile than the S&P 500.
+Oasis Midstream Partners has a beta of 2.69, indicating that its stock price is 169% more volatile than the S&P 500.
+Comparatively, Oasis Midstream Partners’ rivals have a beta of 2.45, indicating that their average stock price is 145% more volatile than the S&P 500.

 Profitability

-This table compares Oasis Midstream Partners and its competitors’ net margins, return on equity and return on assets.
+This table compares Oasis Midstream Partners and its rivals’ net margins, return on equity and return on assets.

 |Net Margins